Readings: Spring 2025

-Reading will be available from either the library's 3-hour reserve (print media), or through the library's ejournals collection (linked in the table below).
+Reading will be available from either the library's ejournals collection (readings linked in the table below) or PDF files posted to the Shared Google Drive for the course.

 For ejournal access from off-campus, you may need to set up the Reed proxy - more info here.